Game On, Cable TV: How Yahoo Tackled the First NFL Livestream

 National Football League (NFL) games are famous for their pulse-pounding action, but on the morning of October 25, 2015, the Buffalo Bills and Jacksonville Jaguars had nothing on a crew of 17 engineers in Sunnyvale, CA, where Yahoo was gearing up for the biggest event ever in streaming video.
 Their task: Livestream for the first time an NFL football game, free, to a worldwide audience.

 P.P.S.
 Narayan, Yahoo’s VP of engineering, was the man tasked with figuring out how to pull it off.
 Yahoo had handled large-scale streaming efforts in the past, but nothing like this.
 When all was said and done, the game was streamed from Wembley Stadium in London to some 15 million global viewers.
 It easily earned the record for the largest livestream ever—more than twice the streaming audience for CNN’s recent presidential debate.
-(For a look at how Netflix tackles the same streaming challenge with hit shows like House of Cards, check out our profile of Netflix’s IT operation.)

 We role-played scenarios and coordinated with the NFL directly to ensure we were on target every step of the way.